-You generally may file one petition to request all of your H-2A workers associated with one temporary labor certification (up to a limit of 25 workers when they are named.)
-In cases where filing a separate petition is not required, it may still be advantageous to file more than one H-2A petition.
+You generally may file one petition to request all of your H-2B workers associated with one temporary labor certification.
+Even in cases where filing a separate petition is not required, it may still be advantageous to file more than one H-2B petition.
 This can occur when you petition for multiple workers, some of whom may not qualify for part or all of the validity period you request.
 This most frequently occurs when: